victor-mlai/Backwards-Comp-API-Cpp/README.md

-# Backwards Compatibility tricks for API changes in C++
+# Making C++ API changes Backwards Compatible

 This project contains "tricks" on how to make backwards compatible API changes.
 (Eg. renaming a class, changing parameter types, converting an enum to a variant etc.)

-It contains also tests (see /tests and /neg-tests) to prove that the tricks make them backwards compatible and don't break something else.
+It contains tests (see /tests) to ensure that these tricks are indeed backwards compatible and showcase what cases (if any) will they break.

-Some of them also have negative tests to show some edge cases for when the API change trick breaks code that previously compiled.
+Some of them also have negative tests (see /neg-tests) to showcase some rare cases where the API change breaks code that previously compiled, even with the "trick".

-# Notice
+# Contributing

 This project just got created.

 Please feel free to create Issues and Pull Requests to improve this list.

+# Warning

-These tricks are not focussed to not **break ABI**, forward declarations or function pointer aliases.
+These tricks assume the users of your API don't require ABI compatibility, or use forward declarations or function pointer aliases for your types (In general, they shouldn't forward declare foreign types).

 # Project internals